Home>Theology and Spirituality>What Is A Communion Plate Called

 Central to the symbolism of the communion plate is its representation of the Last Supper, the final meal that Jesus shared with his disciples before his crucifixion.
 As the plate holds the consecrated bread, it serves as a tangible link to this pivotal event in Christian theology, embodying the act of Jesus breaking bread and sharing it with his followers.
 In this sense, the communion plate becomes a visual and tactile reminder of the foundational narrative of the Christian faith, evoking the presence of Christ among his disciples.

-Read more: Why Is It Called Communion
+Read more: What Is Communion Bread Called

 Significance of the Bread